 Keeping your website fresh and in step with the current times and your company’s growth is imperative.
 As you develop your services, products, and brand identity, you must make sure the website reflects that.

-In this article, we’ll take a look at the overall process, as well as some of the most important web design elements to consider when you tackle your redesign.
+In this article, we look at the overall process, as well as some of the most important web design elements to consider when you tackle your redesign.

 How often should you redesign a website?

 As we’ve already said, a website needs to be in harmony with the branding.
 While there are many reasons why brands should redesign their websites, there is no strict timeline for it.
 However, it is reported that the average website goes through a redesign every 1.5 to 2.5 years.

 Does this mean you must redesign your site as soon as you hit the 2 year mark?
 Definitely not.
 Let’s go over some of the main reasons why businesses redesign sites in the first place.

 Although it is the be-all and end-all of your online presence, a business website always fits a larger framework.

 Are you trying to reach new target audiences?
 Do you have new business goals, such as a launch of a new product, a brand partnership, or a lead generation campaign?

 Think about how your brand goals and image might have evolved and changed up to that point.
 Ask yourself does your website still reflect those goals and values?
 Mind you, this doesn’t mean that you have to go through the entire process of rebranding.
 However, something as simple as changing the value proposition and hero image on your homepage or a landing page can help you connect with potential clients more effectively.

 No matter how pleased you are with your website design, you should always keep an eye out for the competition.
 Of course, you want your website to be unique and stand out, but this doesn’t mean dated.